travis-ci/travis.rb/README.md

 This will by default add it as global variables for every job.
 You can also add it as matrix entries by providing a key:

     $ travis encrypt FOO=bar --add env.matrix

+There are two ways the client can treat existing values:

+* Turn existing value into a list if it isn't already, append new value to that list.
+This is the default behavior for keys that start with `env.` and can be enforced with `--append`.
+* Replace existing value.
+This is the default behavior for keys that do not start with `env.` and can be enforced with `--override`.

 #### `history`